11. Matrices and other arrays#

 Important

-A matrix can be conveniently created using the matrix function.
+A matrix can be conveniently created using the following function.

 (A <- matrix(1:6, byrow=TRUE, nrow=2))